DevoInc/python-sdk/CONTRIBUTING.md

 To be able to make a fork and the corresponding MR you have to accept Devo's CLA The process to modify one package or script is the next:

-1. Create your fork from release-next
+1. Create your fork from `master` git branch.
 2. Add to the `CHANGELOG.md`, in
 [`Unreleased`](#How_can_I_minimize_the_effort_required?) the tasks
 that you are going to take or are carrying out to be able to review at a quick